niaid/viral_metagenomics_training_May2022/README.md

 * genome_by_genome_overview.csv
 Contains all the taxonomic information for **reference genomes**, as well as all the clustering information (initial VC (VC_22), refined VC (VC_22_1)), confidence metrics, and misc scores.

-The authors of vConTACT2 suggest that if your quer sequence is in the same subcluster as a reference sequence, then it is likely in the same genus.
+The authors of vConTACT2 suggest that if your query sequence is in the same subcluster as a reference sequence, then it is likely in the same genus.
 If it is in the same VC, but not the same subcluster, as a reference, then it is likely related at a genus-subfamily level.

 * viral_cluster_overview.csv
 Information about each viral cluster